nasa/cumulus/docs/development/forked-pr.md

      $ git checkout -b from-<name-of-the-branch> master

-2. Push the new branch to github
+2. Push the new branch to GitHub

 3. Change the destination of the forked PR to the new branch that was just pushed